derek-knox/Coding-For-Designers/Coding and Visual Design/Elements.md

 ## Form | Object

 Grouping the aforementioned visual design elements in a particular way gives rise to a particular *form*.
 Similarly, grouping the aforementioned coding design elements gives rise to a particular *object*.
 As a shape and a function are considered self-contained units, a form and an object are more powerful versions.
 Each embody some configuration of their respective prior elements.
+A form often embodies more than one shape just as an object often embodies more than one function.

 ![alt text](../assets/visual-todo-placeholder.jpg "Form & Object Examples")